tomhallmain/rdinject/README.md

 Simple extension for interfacing with Reddit DOM.

+NOTE: This extension was set up for Manifest V2 only.
+A version for Manifest V3 is not planned.

 ## Setup
 - Clone the repo
 - Open chrome://extensions URL on Chrome browser